jvoisin/mat2/README.md

 The `tests/data/dirty_with_nsid.docx` file is licensed under GPLv3, and was borrowed from the Calibre project: https://calibre-ebook.com/downloads/demos/demo.docx

+The `narrated_powerpoint_presentation.pptx` file is in the public domain.

 # Thanks

 mat2 wouldn't exist without: